Everything that happened to Yoseph happened to Zion

 Yoseph as Israel’s Leader and Zion as the Land’s Leader

 Yoseph had a leadership role for Am Yisrael, as is hinted in Yaacov’s blessing to him: “From the hands of the Mighty One of Yaacov; from there he sustained the rock of Israel” [Bereishit 49:24].
-Chazal (Our Sages) expound the verse to mean that Yoseph was worthy of having the twelve tribes descend from him [Gemara (Talmud) Sota 36b].
-Thus, the meaning of the verse is that Yoseph, though Yaacov’s son, is considered as a father to Am Yisrael, in the sense of leadership, and he received the power to lead the nation from God, Who is “the Mighty One of Yaacov.”
+Chazal (Our Sages) expound the verse to mean that Yoseph was worthy of having twelve tribes descend from him in the same manner that twelve tribes emerged from his father Yaakov [Gemara (Talmud) Sota 36b].
+Thus, the meaning of the verse is that Yoseph, though Yaacov’s son, is also considered as a father to Am Yisrael, in the sense of leadership, and he received the power to lead the nation from God, Who is “the Mighty One of Yaakov.”

 Indeed, Yoseph supported and sustained all of Israel in Egypt during the years of famine and following the famine.
 The Mashiach ben Yoseph (Messiah of the House of Yoseph) as well will be charged with supporting and sustaining the Clal Yisrael (Collective Israel), as Alshich comments [Bereishit 49:24].
 Even though the Gemara states that only three men may be considered the Avot (fathers) of Israel, nonetheless, Yoseph has the leadership aspect of paternity of Israel, despite being one of the tribes, a son of Yaacov.